DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Discussion and Future Work

-This work takes a meaningful step towards fully distributed multi-agent learning via distribution matching.
-However, there is much that remains to be studied to achieve this goal.
-For instance, the current theoretical analysis is limited to the tabular case.
-Empirical success in continuous, partially observable settings indicates that future work may be able to extend the analysis to the continuous case.
-Future work should also consider whether demonstrations sampled from expert policies with other properties, such as those trained with reward signals corresponding to different tasks, could be beneficial for distributed learning.
-The method proposed in this paper could also be leveraged to combine human demonstrations with a task reward for applications of MARL ranging from expert decision making (similar to that done by \cite{gombolay2018robotic} in the context of medical recommendation) or in the context of complex multi-agent traffic navigation \cite{behbahani2019learning}.
+While this work is a meaningful step towards fully distributed multi-agent learning via distribution matching, some open questions remain.
+Future work could consider whether demonstrations sampled from expert policies with other properties, such as those trained with reward signals corresponding to different tasks, could be beneficial for distributed learning.
+The method proposed in this paper could also be leveraged to combine human demonstrations with a task reward for applications of MARL ranging from expert decision making (similar to that done by \citet{gombolay2018robotic} in the context of medical recommendation) or in the context of complex multi-agent traffic navigation \citep{behbahani2019learning}.
 Another potential path forward would be considering human in the loop settings such as the TAMER architecture \cite{knox2009interactively}, but in a fully distributed multi-agent setting.